wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station.rst

 .. note:: Space bar will E-Stop the robot regardless of if the Driver Station window has focus or not

-.. warning:: When connected to FMS in a match, teams must press the Team Station E-Stop button to emergency stop their robot as the DS enable/disable and E-Stop key shortcuts are ignored.
+.. warning:: When connected to :term:`FMS` in a match, teams must press the Team Station E-Stop button to emergency stop their robot as the DS enable/disable and E-Stop key shortcuts are ignored.

 Setting Up the Driver Station
 -----------------------------